In Viaggio: The Travels of Pope Francis: Plot

 The film chronicles, through archive footage, the 37 international papal visits in 53 countries, trying to capture his messages as well as his personality, including "moments and images of apparent emotional vulnerability and exhaustion".

 Release

 The film had its world premiere at the 79th Venice International Film Festival, in which it was screened out of competition.
 It was released theatrically in Italy on October 4, 2022.
 Magnolia Pictures announced its U.S. theatrical release on March 31, 2023.

 Reception

-On Rotten Tomatoes, the film has a 81% approval rating based on 21 reviews.
+On Rotten Tomatoes, the film has an 81% approval rating based on 21 reviews.

 Deadline film critic Anna Smith described the film as "a powerful meditation on recent history" and "a moving reflection on the world’s trials, and a tribute to those who seek to change them".
 According to Variety critic Guy Lodge, it is a film which "pull off a neat duality of perspective, allowing both faithful Catholic devotees and papal skeptics to see what they will in his measured actions and diplomatic statements of spiritual principle and occasional anguish".